acidanthera/VoodooPS2/README.md

 future release v1.7.9
 - Added capability to scale interleaved PS/2 "passthrough" packets to scale the resolution up to the trackpad resolution.
 See MouseMultiplierX and MouseMultiplierY in the trackpad's Info.plist

 - Modifier key(s) used for "temporary drag lock" feature is now configurable (previous release it was hardcoded to control).
 This is controlled by DragLockTempMask in the trackpad Info.plist.
 Set to 262148 for control key, 524296 for command (alt) key, and 1048592 for option (windows) key.
+Please note the default configuration of the keyboard Info.plist has the command and option swapped, so in that case, it is 1048592 for option (windows) key, and 524296 for the command (alt) key.

 2012-01-24 v1.7.8